Informing and empowering parents

 Parents’ Voice shares information to help parents to be parents, whatever the age of their children

-How We Can Influence Change
+How We Can Influence Positive Change

-We encourage parents to have their say by taking part in consultations and surveys, both national and within our local area.
-We aim to keep parents informed and up to date about services, groups and events, and to be their voice in Worcestershire by passing on their feedback where appropriate.
+• We aim to keep parents informed and up to date about services, groups and events, and to be their voice in Worcestershire by passing on their feedback where appropriate.

 What we do…

-By acting together we will be able to influence change for the future of every child and young person in Worcestershire – and sometimes elsewhere in the UK.
+By acting together, we will be able to influence change for the future of every child and young person in Worcestershire – and sometimes elsewhere in the UK.

 Who are supporters of Parents' Voice?